steve-dev90/cube-of-pointlessness/README.md

 # Cube of pointlessness

-This is my personnel project completed in week 6 of the Enspiral Dev Academy boot camp.
+This is my personal project completed in week 6 of the Enspiral Dev Academy boot camp.
 I have made some small changes since then to tidy up the code for presentation.

 ## What is it all about
 This project shows floating cubes.
 Users can select which cube to see, rate the cube and add some special effects.